SE-PRG/azmitool/README.md

 ## Description

-Azure Managed Identity tool -  **azmi** - is application designed to run at Command-line interface (CLI) inside Azure Linux Virtual Machines (VM) which simplifies authentication to Azure resources.
-Using VM with azmi installed and assigned Managed Identity to VM you can easily authenticate against Azure services like Key Vault (download secrets to VM), Storage Account (download/upload files from VM into Azure container = become blobs), etc.
+Azure Managed Identity tool -  **azmi** - is application designed to run at Command-line interface (CLI) inside Azure Linux Virtual Machines (VM) which simplifies authentication to Azure resources. <br /><br />
+Using VM with assigned Managed Identity and azmi installed you can easily authenticate against Azure services like Key Vault (download secrets to VM), Storage Account (download/upload files from VM into Azure container = become blobs), etc.

 ## Examples